 - Simultaneous observations with Bands 3, 5, 6 and 7 are not offered: each Science Goal can only include one band. - Observations may be performed using dual linear polarization (XX, YY) or single polarization (XX) correlations in Bands 3, 5, 6, and 7.
 Full polarization measurements (XX, YY, XY, YX) are offered only in Band 3 with the 12-m Array.
-The 7-m antennas are not useful for full-polarization observations. - While TP Array observations will be carried out simultaneously with the interferometric observations, TP Array observation will be performed using dual linear polarization (XX, YY), even in the case of full polarization 12-m observations. - For polarization observations, we recommend multi-pointing observations with small spacing (e.g., using the mosaic observing mode) for use in evaluating the effect of beam squint in Stokes-V maps, even if the PI only needs the field of view obtained with a single-pointing.
+The 7-m antennas are not available for full-polarization observations.

+- While TP Array observations will be carried out simultaneously with the interferometric observations, TP Array observation will be performed using dual linear polarization (XX, YY), even in the case of full polarization 12-m observations. - For polarization observations, we recommend multi-pointing observations with small spacing (e.g., using the mosaic observing mode) for use in evaluating the effect of beam squint in Stokes-V maps, even if the PI only needs the field of view obtained with a single-pointing.
 However, the accuracy of polarization maps imaged as a mosaic with a wide field of view is not guaranteed by the ALMA observatory.
-Therefore, the full-Stokes images for each pointing will be provided as separate QA2 products. - Because the WVR receivers are saturated when the antennas point at the Sun, WVR corrections for on-source (solar) data are not possible (See Section 8.10.2 of the Technical Handbook). - Absolute calibration of single-dish brightness temperatures is currently no better than $\sim 10\%$ but is more realistically $\sim 15\%$ While efforts are on-going to improve solar calibration, Science Goals that require absolute temperatures more accurate than this, and in particular comparisons of absolute temperatures between Bands 3, 5, 6 and 7, will be difficult to carry out successfully.
+Therefore, the full-Stokes images for each pointing will be provided as separate QA2 products. - Because the WVR receivers are saturated when the antennas point at the Sun, WVR corrections for on-source (solar) data are not possible (See Section 8.10.2 of the Technical Handbook). - Absolute calibration of single-dish brightness temperatures is currently no better than $\sim 10\%$ but is more realistically $\sim 15\%$ While efforts are on-going to improve solar calibration, Science Goals that require absolute temperatures more accurate than this, and in particular comparisons of absolute temperatures between Bands 3, 5, 6 and 7, will be difficult to carry out successfully. - The following timeline should be taken into consideration when triggering Solar observations: - 1.
+PIs should bear in mind possible conflicts with engineering and computing work at the observatory (see Section A.10 for the nominal schedule).
+The high-level weekly plan for the observatory is typically set on Tuesdays, and, with advance planning, scientific observations can be conducted during computing and engineering time blocks.
+PIs should not be discouraged from triggering observations during these time windows and are encouraged to work with their Contact Scientist via the ALMA Helpdesk to coordinate their observations/triggers. - 2.
+If the ALMA observations are intended to be carried out simultaneously with observations at another facility, it is recommended that PIs trigger the ALMA observations at least one week in advance.
+This will allow ALMA to coordinate array availability between science, engineering and computing (Section A.10). - 3.
+The final ephemeris and position angle (in the case of mosaics) should be sent to the observatory via the trigger ticket 24 to 72 hours prior to the observations.
+Any changes to the ephemeris or position angle within the 24 hours immediately proceeding an observation will be implemented on a best-effort basis. - 4.
+Any changes to the shape of a mosaic should be submitted more than 24 hours in advance of expected observations.
+Any changes must maintain the same number of pointings. - 5.
+If the target becomes absent or unsuitable for observation, PIs may cancel the observations any time before 11:00 UTC of the day of observation.
+This communication should happen via the trigger ticket.
+The PI can provide a new ephemeris and new expected date of observation.